getify/foi-lang/README.md

 def friend: < first: "Jenny", last: person.last >;
 ```

-But, one advantage of this less-sugared form is, you can re-index/rename the field in the target Record/Tuple.
+But, one advantage of this more verbose (less-sugared) form is, you could re-index/rename the field (something other than `2` or `last`, respectively) in the target Record/Tuple.

 As a convenience shorthand, you can also *pick* multiple fields at once: